Integrated organic inference (IOI): A reconciliation of statistical paradigms: Examples

 where $\alpha_0>0$ and $\beta_0>0$ are given constants.
 Treating this density function as a prior density function, and combining it with the likelihood function in this case, under the Bayesian paradigm, leads to a posterior density of $\sigma^2$ conditional on $\mu$ that is defined by:

 If there was no or very little pre-data knowledge about $\mu$, then it would be quite natural to let the full conditional fiducial density $f(\mu\,|\,\sigma^2,x)$ defined by equation~(\ref{equ11}), and the full conditional posterior density $p(\sigma^2\,|\,\mu,x)$ defined in the equation just given, form the basis for using the framework described in Section~\ref{sec2} to determine the joint post-data density of $\mu$ and $\sigma^2$, i.e.\ the density $p(\mu, \sigma^2\,|\,x)$.
 In fact, by using the simple analytical method outlined in the opening part of Section~\ref{sec2}, it can be easily established that these full conditional densities are compatible, and it is clear that the joint density function for $\mu$ and $\sigma^2$ that they define must be unique.
 This joint density function is therefore the post-data density $p(\mu, \sigma^2\,|\,x)$.
-Furthermore, the marginal density of $\mu$ over this joint post-data density is given by:
+Furthermore, the marginal density of $\mu$ over this joint post-data density is given by: while the marginal density of $\sigma^2$ over the joint density in question is given by: